spacemonkeyJT/CyberpunkControl/readme.md

   - Run Program
     - File: cmd.exe
     - Args: /c C:\path\to\Attack.ahk (see [Attack.ahk](Attack.ahk))

-Some of the above commands require [AutoHotKey](https://www.autohotkey.com/) to be installed.

 Edit each of the above commands and add: